Molara Ogundipe: Writing

-Molara Ogundipe was in the leadership of feminist and gender studies in Africa since graduating in 1963 from the University of London.
+After graduating from the University of London in 1963, Molara Ogundipe played a leading role in African feminism.
 She wrote for numerous academic and general publications, and also published books of non-fiction as well as a collection of poetry.
-Her work is included in anthologies of women's writing: her piece "Not spinning on the axis of Maleness" is in the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan, and poems by her are in the 1992 anthology Daughters of Africa, edited by Margaret Busby.
+She contributed the piece "Not Spinning on the Axis of Maleness" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan, and her poetry is included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.